-- 1. OSHA states in paragraph (g)(1)(ii) of reference 1 that: - a.
-"If an employee wears corrective glasses or goggles or other personal protective equipment, the employer shall ensure that such equipment is worn in a manner that does not interfere with the seal of the facepiece to the face of the user." - 2.
-OSHA instructions to compliance officers for inspecting respiratory protection programs state the following policy concerning breaking the respirator seal (paragraph H.1.a. of reference 5): - a.
-"The CSHO should be alert for ... conditions that could result in facepiece seal leakage or interfere with valve function of tight-fitting respirators, such as ...
-Corrective glasses or goggles or other personal protective equipment (such as faceshields, protective clothing, and helmets) must not interfere with the seal of the facepiece to the face of the user." - 3.
-NIOSH states in Sec.84.75(b) of reference 11 that, "Full facepieces shall provide for the optional use of corrective spectacles or lenses which shall not reduce the respiratory protective qualities of the apparatus." - 4.
-In addition, the ANSI Respirator Standard (reference 12) states in clause 7.5.3.2 that: - a.
-"Spectacles with straps or temple bars that pass through the sealing surface of either negative or positive pressure respirators shall not be used." - b.
-Note that the draft revision of ANSI Z88.2 (revision completed in spring of 2014) has the same language as the 1992 version of the American national respirator consensus standard. - 5.
-Empirical data gained from research performed on full face, negative pressure, air-purifying respirators supports OSHA, NIOSH, and ANSI policies prohibiting use of spectacle kits with straps with full face respirators.
-Reference 13 conducted a study to determine if leakage is caused by straps of Mag 1 spectacle kits (Figure 3) breaking the respirator sealing surface on three brands of full face respirators and reported, "...our results clearly demonstrate that the wearing of spectacles [Mag 1 spectacle kits] significantly reduced the fit factor afforded to the wearer and suspect that a substantial reduction in the protection factor would result during actual working conditions." - 6.
-As expected, corrective spectacles that break the respirator seal are also an issue with military gas masks.
-The MAG-1 combat spectacles (Figure 3) were adopted in 1984 as an interim solution to prescription vision correction for the MCU-2/P series gas mask used by the Navy and the Air Force. - a.
-Quantitative test results (reference 14) showed that 38% of personnel wearing the MAG-1 optical inserts with the MCU-2P did not pass quantitative fit testing at the fit factor of 1,667, which at the time was the Air Force minimum requirement.
-Also, 44% of personnel wearing the MAG-1 did not pass the Navy minimum fit factor requirement of 3,000.
+- a.
+Vision Correction That Breaks The Respirator Seal According to OSHA (reference 1), the National Institute for Occupational Safety and Health (NIOSH) (reference 11), and ANSI Z88.10 (reference 4) corrective eyewear worn with full face respirators must not reduce the protection afforded by the respirator. - (1) OSHA states in paragraph (g)(1)(ii) of reference 1 that: - (a) "If an employee wears corrective glasses or goggles or other personal protective equipment, the employer shall ensure that such equipment is worn in a manner that does not interfere with the seal of the facepiece to the face of the user." - (2) OSHA instructions to compliance officers for inspecting respiratory protection programs state the following policy concerning breaking the respirator seal (paragraph G.1.a. of reference 5): - (a) "The CSHO should be alert for ...conditions that could result in facepiece seal leakage or interfere with valve function of tight-fitting respirators, such as ...Corrective glasses or goggles or other personal protective equipment (such as faceshields, protective clothing, and helmets) must not interfere with the seal of the facepiece to the face of the user." - (3) NIOSH states in Sec.84.75(b) of reference 11 that, "Full facepieces shall provide for the optional use of corrective spectacles or lenses which shall not reduce the respiratory protective qualities of the apparatus." - (4) In addition, the ANSI Respirator Standard (reference 12) states in clause 7.2.8.3.1 that: - (a) "When a half-mask respirator wearer uses eyewear, it shall be fitted to provide good vision and shall be worn in such a manner as not to interfere with the sea of the respirator." - (b) "Spectacles with straps or temple bars that pass through the sealing surface of full facepiece respirators shall not be used.
+If corrective lenses are required, the respirator manufacturer's spectacle kit shall be used."

-b.
-Military research developed the MCU-2/P Strapless Optical Insert (MSOI) (Figure 4) to provide warfighters with prescription vision correction that does not result in gas mask face seal leakage.
+- (5) Empirical data gained from research performed on full face, negative pressure, airpurifying respirators supports OSHA, NIOSH, and ANSI policies prohibiting use of spectacle kits with straps with full face respirators.
+Reference 13 conducted a study to determine if leakage is caused by straps of Mag 1 spectacle kits (Figure 3) breaking the respirator sealing surface on three brands of full face respirators and reported, "...our results clearly demonstrate that the wearing of spectacles [Mag 1 spectacle kits] significantly reduced the fit factor afforded to the wearer and suspect that a substantial reduction in the protection factor would result during actual working conditions." - (6) As expected, corrective spectacles that break the respirator seal are also an issue with military gas masks.
+The MAG-1 combat spectacles (Figure 3) were adopted in 1984 as an interim solution to prescription vision correction for the MCU-2/P series gas mask used by the Navy and the Air Force. - (a) Quantitative test results (reference 14) showed that 38% of personnel wearing the MAG-1 optical inserts with the MCU-2P did not pass quantitative fit testing at the fit factor of 1,667, which at the time was the Air Force minimum requirement.
+Also, 44% of personnel wearing the MAG-1 did not pass the Navy minimum fit factor requirement of 3,000. - (b) Military research developed the MCU-2/P Strapless Optical Insert (MSOI) (Figure 4) to provide warfighters with prescription vision correction that does not result in gas mask face seal leakage.
 The design of the MSOI does not breach the seal of the mask, or negatively impact the protection afforded by the gas mask.